MerosCrypto/Meros/docs/Protocol/Transactions.md

 - Lock
 - Unlock

-When a new Transaction is received via a `Send`, `Data`, `Lock`, or `Unlock` message, it's be added to the Transactions DAG, as long as the checks imposed by the sub-type pass.
+When a new Transaction is received via a `Claim`, `Send`, `Data`, `Lock`, or `Unlock` message, it's added to the Transactions DAG, as long as it has at least one input and the checks imposed by the sub-type pass.

 ### Mint

 Mint Transactions are locally created when Blocks are added to the Blockchain, as described in the Merit documentation, and are never sent over the network.
 They have the following additional field:

-- mintNonce: The nonce for this Mint.
+- nonce: The nonce for this Mint.
 The first has a nonce of 0, the second has a nonce of 1...

 Mints have no inputs, yet are considered to be created by "minter".
 It has a single output, whose key is a BLS Public Key and whose amount is the amount being minted.

-The hash is defined as `Blake2b-384("\0" + mintNonce + output.key + output.amount)`, where mintNonce takes up 4 bytes, the output key 48 bytes, and the output amount 8 bytes.
+The hash is defined as `Blake2b-384("\0" + nonce + output.key + output.amount)`, where nonce takes up 4 bytes, the output key 48 bytes, and the output amount 8 bytes.

 ### Claim